Chart Color Schemes

 Infrastructure

-Gordonvale - Trinity has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Gordonvale - Trinity has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-A total of 139 projects have been identified by AreaSearch as potentially impacting the area.
-Notable among these are Bruce Highway Cairns Southern Access Corridor Stage 3 from Edmonton to Gordonvale, Mount Peter Priority Development Area, Cairns South State Development Area, and North Queensland Youth Alcohol and Other Drugs Residential Rehabilitation Service.
-The following list details those projects likely to be most relevant.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified 139 projects likely affecting the region.
+Notable ones include Bruce Highway Cairns Southern Access Corridor Stage 3 - Edmonton to Gordonvale, Mount Peter Priority Development Area, Cairns South State Development Area, and North Queensland Youth Alcohol and Other Drugs Residential Rehabilitation Service.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.